Probe Scheduling for Efficient Detection of Silent Failures: R-Tree schedules analysis

-{\bf Tree schedules for Singleton tests.} For a given instance, the best D2M we can hope for is when the deterministic scheduler is able to perform each test in precise intervals of $1/q_i$, which results, for singletons instances, in maximum probing interval of $1/q_i$.
+For a given instance, the best D2M we can hope for is when the deterministic scheduler is able to perform each test in precise intervals of $1/q_i$, which results, for singletons instances, in maximum probing interval of $1/q_i$.
 Tree schedules achieve this when $q_i=2^{-L_i}$ for all $i$.
 A deterministic tree schedule for singletons has D2M that is at most $2$, and therefore, for all our objectives, the D2M gap is at most $2$.

 The $\MeMt$ D2M gap and the \EMP\ D2M gap, however, are {\em exactly} $2$.
 Consider an instance with two elements one with priority $p_1=1-\epsilon$ and the other with priority $p_2 = \epsilon$.

 Consider $\MeMt$.
 The optimal memoryless schedule \eqref{basicLP} has $q_1 = 1-\epsilon$ and $q_2=\epsilon$ and $\max_e p_e \Mt[e]= 1$.
 Whenever there are at least two elements with positive priorities, any deterministic scheduler has $\Mt[e]\geq 2$ for all elements.
 Therefore, the $\MeMt$ of any deterministic schedule is at least $2$ and the D2M is at least $2$.